jasmineMLewis/jasmineMLewis/README.md

 # 🤝 Community Impact

-### **Junior League of New Orleans**
+### Junior League of New Orleans
-**Committee 1:** Community Assistance Fund (CAF)
-**Roles:** Vice Chair / Co-Chair
+**Roles:** Committee Chair, Vice Chair
-**Highlights:**
+Led major community funding and scholarship initiatives within a 1,800+ member volunteer organization.
-- Oversaw the distribution of $50K+ in nonprofit grant funding, helping New Orleans-based organizations grow their capacity and extend their community impact.
+- Oversaw the distribution of $50K+ in nonprofit grants through the Community Assistance Fund.
-- Selected to lead the Community Assistance Fund Committee, entrusted with overseeing nonprofit grant funding and representing one of 1,800+ volunteers.
-- Developed an evaluation rubric to assess nonprofit applications across five key business segments, providing clear, detailed scoring criteria to support consistent, objective decision-making.
-- Served as a featured interviewee representing the Community Assistance Fund (CAF) Committee in recognition of leadership and impact.
+- Chaired the Scholarship Opportunity Committee, creating a standardized rubric to guide award selection.
-- Volunteered 200+ hours as Committee Chair, dedicating time to supporting local nonprofits through funding opportunities.
+- Volunteered 200+ hours supporting New Orleans nonprofits through evaluation and funding processes.

-**Committee 2:** Scholarship Opportunity Committee
-**Role:** Committee Chair
-**Highlights:**
-- Appointed to chair the Scholarship Opportunity Committee, recognized for leadership and commitment among 1,800+ volunteers.
-- Designed and implemented a standardized applicant evaluation rubric for JLNO, establishing a fair, consistent, and repeatable scholarship selection process used in annual cycles.
-- Summarized scholarship recipients’ biographies to present to league members and illustrate to the Board of Directors the qualifications and selection rationale for each awardee.

-### **People Housing+**
+### People Housing+
 **Role:** Board Member
-**Highlights:**
-- Championed affordable housing access by serving on the board of a nonprofit that developed and sold newly built homes to lower-income families.
-- Supported initiatives to increase visibility and fundraising efforts, including volunteering with the organization’s *Boiling to Build* events.
+Support strategic direction and fundraising for a nonprofit that expands access to affordable housing in New Orleans.

 # 🛠️ Tech Stack Summary